Hassan25220/employee_management_backend/README.md

 bash
 Copy code
 npm install
-Set Up MongoDB Connection
-Ensure MongoDB is running and set up in the .env file.
+Set Up MongoDB Connection Ensure MongoDB is running and configured in the .env file.

-Configure Environment Variables Create a .env file in the root directory with the following variables:
+Configure Environment Variables Create a .env file in the root directory:

 plaintext
 Copy code